 In this Eero 6 vs Eero Pro 6 review, we’ll see how these two meshes stack up against each other.
 From specifications to design, read on to learn more!

-One of the main differences between the two is, Eero 6 is a dual-band mesh system, while Eero Pro 6 is a tri-band mesh.
+One of the main differences when comparing the Eero 6 vs Eero Pro 6 is the Eero 6 is a dual-band mesh system, while Eero Pro 6 is a tri-band mesh

-The additional 5GHz band on the Eero Pro 6 gives you faster speeds and bigger capacity.
+When I tested the the additional 5GHz band on the Eero Pro 6 gave me faster speeds and bigger capacity.
 On top of that, it supports gigabit speeds and up to 4,200 Mbps maximum throughput.

 The 3-pack kit covers up to 6,000 sq. ft, so getting a single router can cover 2,000 sq. ft.
 It’s great for big homes and offices.
-You can enjoy a fast and seamless internet connection throughout!
+I had a fast and seamless internet connection everywhere in my home.

 As for the Eero 6, it supports 900 Mbps speeds and supports 1,800 Mbps maximum throughput.
 It’s best for internet plans with 500 Mbps speeds.